Our Airborne Demo Makes Space Solar Energy a Reality

 A first proof point in a larger journey

-With airborne validation complete, we look upward.
+With airborne validation achieved, we look upward.
 This milestone doesn’t mark the finish line.
 It marks the moment when the idea of space solar energy becomes more tangible.
 The core elements work.
 The safety holds.
 The next steps are clear.